Los Cabos Tid Bits

 Los Cabos (The Capes) actually refers to two towns ─ San Jose del Cabo and Cabo San Lucas ─ and to the 20-mile corridor that connects the towns at the south end of the Baja Peninsula.

 Though both resorts boast white beaches and tranquil, turquoise waters, Cabo San Lucas attracts large sport-fishing fleets and more than 1,500,000 visitors annually.

 Whether visiting the natural rock arches of El Arco and Land’s End (where the Pacific and Sea of Cortez meet), or surfing the gigantic swells of Boca del Tule, there is something spectacular to behold for Los Cabos visitors.

-In these important times, Los Cabos is securing it’s place as a leading world class tourist destination, and a center for pleasure and profit for Mexican and foreigner alike for years to come.
+In these important times, Los Cabos is securing its place as a leading world-class tourist destination and a center for pleasure and profit for Mexican and foreigners alike for years to come.